ImplFerris/pico-pico/src/core-concepts/pwm/top-divider-rp2350.md

 ### Divider and Fraction

-In the formula we discussed earlier, there is one important part we have not explained yet: DIV_FRAC.
+In the formula we discussed earlier, there is one important part we have not explained yet: `DIV_FRAC`.
 This controls the fractional part of the clock divider in the RP2350.

-The RP2350 clock divider is split into two parts.
-DIV_INT is the integer part and sets the whole number division.
-DIV_FRAC is the fractional part and allows finer control over the division ratio.
+The RP2350 clock divider is split into two parts. `DIV_INT` is the integer part and sets the whole number division. `DIV_FRAC` is the fractional part and allows finer control over the division ratio.
 Together, they let you slow down the PWM counter more precisely than using an integer divider alone.
-One important rule is that when DIV_INT is set to 0, you must not set any DIV_FRAC bits.
+One important rule is that when `DIV_INT` is set to 0, you must not set any `DIV_FRAC` bits.